Picard memes: Patrick Stewart's best viral Star Trek moments

 Captain Jean-Luc Picard has given us many things.
 His intelligence.
 His tolerance.
 His empathy.
 And a starship full of great memes.

-Yes, even though Star Trek: The Next Generation ended 25 years ago, Patrick Stewart's face still regularly pops up online.
+Yes, even though Star Trek: The Next Generation ended 25 years ago Thursday, Patrick Stewart's face still regularly pops up online.
 From the galactically catchy Picard Song to the iconic Picard facepalm, the good captain is an online hero.
 And there'll probably be even more Picard memes to come when Stewart reprises the role in a new show revealing what Starfleet's most meme-able captain is up to now.
+Watch the trailer for the new show here.

 Star Trek: Picard will stream alongside Star Trek: Discovery on CBS All Access in the US, and on Amazon Prime Video around the world.
 (Disclosure: CBS is CNET's parent company.)
 Set course for memes -- engage!